 A Dealing Disclosure is required after the person concerned deals in relevant securities of any party to the offer.
 If a party to the offer or any person acting in concert with it deals in relevant securities of any party to the offer, it must make a Dealing Disclosure by no later than 12 noon on the business day following the date of the relevant dealing.
-If a person is, or becomes, interested in 1% or more of any class of relevant securities of any party to the offer, he must make a Dealing Disclosure if he deals in any relevant securities of any party to the offer, he must make a Dealing Disclosure if he deals in any relevant securities of any party to the offer (including by means of an option in respect of, or a derivative referenced to, relevant securities) by no later than 3.30 pm on the business day following the date of the dealing.
+If a person is, or becomes, interested in 1% or more of any class of relevant securities of any party to the offer, the person must make a Dealing Disclosure if it deals in any relevant securities of any party to the offer (including by means of an option in respect of, or a derivative referenced to, relevant securities) by no later than 3.30 pm on the business day following the date of the dealing.
 Dealing Disclosures are required to contain details of the interests or short positions in, or rights to subscribe for, any relevant securities of the party to the offer in whose securities the person disclosing has dealt as well as the person's positions (if any) in the relevant securities of any other party to the offer, unless these have previously been published under Rule 8 (and have not changed).